readmeio/rendish/README.md

 ## Installing

-Right now, the best way to install this repository is:

-- Clone it to a directory
-- Run `npm install`
-- Symlink `index.js` to `rb` (short for `render-bootleg`.
-Give it any name you like)
-  - example command: `ln -sf $(pwd)/index.js /usr/local/bin/rb`

-This is an annoying way to install software!
-If people seem interested, I'll develop it into a proper binary.
+`npm install -g rendish`

 ## Authorizing

 The first time you run a command, the program will ask you for your username, password, and TOTP code (one-time password).
 At that point, it will save the authentication token it receives, which is good for a week.

-- This tool hasn't yet existed for a week so I don't yet know how to handle token expiration
-- This tool assumes that you use 2fa to log in
-- If you have an oauth login, you will need to go into the accounts page and create a password, which will allow you to log in with your oauth email as your username
+If you currently only us an oauth login, you will need to go into the accounts page and create a password, which will allow you to log in with your oauth email as your username

+This tool assumes that you use 2fa to log in; enable 2fa if you haven't yet.

 ## Commands

-The commands that this tool supports are in flux, and there are usage notes at the root (`rb --help`) for each subcommand (for example, `rb auth --help`).
+The commands that this tool supports are in flux, and there are usage notes at the root (`rendish --help`) for each subcommand (for example, `rendish services --help`).
 Use the help text to explore the tool.

 ## Building a binary

 - install bun: `curl -fsSL https://bun.sh/install | bash`
 - run `make`

-If that was successful, you should have a binary executable at `dist/rb` that you can place anywhere in your system path.
+If that was successful, you should have a binary executable at `dist/rendish` that you can place anywhere in your system path.

+The binary is currently experimental, and the recommended way to install is via `npm`.

 ## TODO

-- handle token expiration
+- handle token expiration better
 - solidify the interface and document it
-- ssh connection